-Sitting out in the sun, weathering the winters and the wear and tear of use, causes the finish on any grill or smoker to deteriorate.
-If your grill or smoker is looking bad you might need to give it a fresh coat of paint to bring it back to its old appearance.
-The first step is determining if your grill really needs to be repainted.
+The finish on any grill or smoker will deteriorate due to sitting out in the sun, weathering the winter, and the wear and tear of use.
+If your grill or smoker is looking bad, you might need to give it a fresh coat of paint to bring it back to its old appearance.
+Or, it may simply need a good cleaning to remove oxidation.

-Many new grills really don't need to be painted.
-Of course, stainless steel grills won't need it, and most enamel-coated grills like the Weber Genesis Series grills, don't need to be repainted.
-It might also be that your grill only needs a good cleaning and not a complete paint job.
+The first step is determining if your grill needs to be repainted.
+Stainless steel grills and most enamel-coated grills (like the Weber Genesis Series) don't need to be repainted.
+Black painted grills can be painted, but it might be that your grill only needs a good cleaning and not a complete paint job.

 Now you are ready to paint.
 The first rule of painting anything is to be patient.
 You should plan on a couple of thin coats and not one heavy coat.
-Several thin coats will be more even, look better and last longer.
+Several thin coats will be more even, look better, and last longer.
 Let the paint dry completely between coats.
 Once your painting is done and completely dry, fire up your grill or smoker to a high temperature.
 This will cure the paint and make it good for smoking.
 Repeated paintings over several months or years will make your grill or smoker even more impervious to rust.

 Take good care of your equipment and it will serve you for a very long time.